nikhilhenry/nh-astro/src/pages/posts/vue-form.md

 ---
-title: How to build a multistep form in Vue
+title: How to build a multi-step form in Vue
 coverImg: /assets/blog/form.png
 description: Another hello world post, but built with Astro 🚀 this time!
 collection: DevDiaries